UC Davis Principles of Community

 Student-athletes at UC Davis typically have a minimum of three academic advisors: an athletic academic advisor assigned by sport, a college advisor, and a major advisor (if the student has a declared major).
 The athletic academic advisors work with the student-athletes on their assigned teams from the time that they arrive on campus until they graduate from UC Davis.

 Meeting regularly in appointments with your athletic academic advisor is the best way to maximize your academic experience while also meeting all NCAA, Big West Conference, and UC Davis rules for athletic eligibility and academic progress.
-Appointments must be scheduled in person at the front counter in 264 Hickey Gym at least one day in advance.
-We cannot schedule appointments by phone or e-mail.
+To make an appointment with your athletic academic advisor please use the online appointment system.
+Appointments can be scheduled up to 3 weeks in advance with the calendar rolling out on a continual basis.
+Walk-in hours are listed on the calendar as "OH" (office hours).
+If your advisor's calendar shows "NA" (not available), it means that s/he is already scheduled in another meeting or appointment at that time.”
 During a 60-minute appointment, we might discuss choosing a major or minor, adjustment to college, scheduling classes, calculating the number of allowable electives for athletic eligibility, preparation for graduate programs, study abroad, taking summer classes at a community college near home, mentoring for national awards and scholarships, and other athletic eligibility rules specific to the individual student-athlete's academic history.

 New freshmen and transfers are strongly encouraged to do one appointment per quarter during their first year at UC Davis.
 New student-athletes may especially want to do an appointment in early October for assistance preparing the first Academic Plan Form (APF).
 Returning student-athletes are encouraged to do appointments as necessary with a minimum of one appointment per year.